- A married couple tries everything to drive each other out of the house in a vicious divorce battle.

 17 Years Earlier.

 Oliver Rose (Michael Douglas), a student at Harvard Law School, meets Barbara (Kathleen Turner) at an auction on the island of Nantucket, where they bid on the same antique: mistakenly undervalued 18th-century Chinese homunculus statuette.
 Oliver chats Barbara up and they become friends.
-When Barbara misses her ferry home, the two end up spending the night together at a local inn.
+When Barbara misses the ferry home, the two end up spending the night together at a local inn.
 Eventually after a whirlwind romance, the two get married.

-Three years later, the Roses have a family of boisterous twins, Josh and Carolyn, who distract Oliver from his efforts to complete a Harvard University law degree.
+Three years later, the Roses have a family of boisterous twins, Josh and Carolyn, who distract the workaholic Oliver from his efforts to complete a Harvard University law degree.
 One Christmas Eve, Oliver is busy with his studies and doesn't want anyone to distract him, but Barbara insists they go for a walk and surprises her husband with an antique Morgan automobile.

 Five years later, Barbara and Oliver relocate to Washington DC where Oliver becomes an associate lawyer at a firm with Gavin, and angles for a more prestigious role.
 Sometime later, Barbara discovers that the owner of her "dream home" has died, and the Roses move into the mansion.
 Over the next six years, Oliver becomes a senior partner while Barbara refurbishes the house.
 Once the remodeling is complete, Barbara announces her plan to start a small business, selling pâté to fellow housewives.
 Anticipating a lucrative enterprise, Barbara buys an enormous sport utility (SUV) truck for $25,000, which results in a minor argument with Oliver who becomes upset that Barbara purchased an expensive vehicle without informing him first.
 As her business flourishes and the Rose twins prepare to attend Harvard, Oliver persuades his wife to hire a live-in housekeeper named Susan (Marianne Sägebrecht).

 At first, Oliver and Barbara's marriage is happy and content as both of them share their materialist ways and views of modern American society with purchases of expensive furniture and clothing to show off their wealth.
 However, cracks seem to be forming in the family, such as the children growing up overweight because the shallow and insecure Barbara thinks that spoiling them with candy treats is positive, and they do not get in shape until their teen years.
-The personal differences between Barbara and Oliver that they ignored when they were first married become more oblivious, such as Barbara being a cat lover and purchasing a pet cat for herself, while Oliver is a dog lover and purchases a pet dog for himself.
+The personal differences between Barbara and Oliver that they both ignored when they were first married become more oblivious, such as Barbara being a cat lover and purchasing a pet cat for herself, while Oliver is a dog lover and purchases a pet dog for himself.
 Both Barbara's cat and Oliver's dog do not get along with each other, forcing the couple to keep both pets separate from one another... an ominous foreboding.

 Soon, Barbara appears to grow tired of her life with Oliver, and at the same time, begins to dislike him and everything he does.
 As Barbara becomes more cold and distant, Oliver, for his part, cannot understand what he has done to earn Barbara's growing contempt of him.
 The reason being is that Oliver remains oblivious to his controlling, self-centered, indifferent and generally dismissive behavior toward her.